John and Predestination

-John uses the phrase “Sons of God” frequently (John 11:52; 1 John 3:1, 2, 10; 5:2).
-And to become a son, or child, of God a person needs to enter into the covenant relationship (Hosea 1:10) by the new birth (John 3:3).
-All these actions demand the agency of the free will.
+In addition, John uses the phrase “Sons of God” frequently (John 11:52; 1 John 3:1, 2, 10; 5:2).
+In order to become a son, or child, of God, a person needs to enter into the covenant relationship with the Lord (Hosea 1:10) by the new birth experience (John 3:3).
+Clearly, these actions demand the agency of the free will.

-God does not arbitrarily make men His sons; He enables them to become such only if they so choose.
-John does not exclude the free choice of man with respect to conversion (v.
-12), nor does he deny the need for human cooperation with divine agencies.
-He simply confirms that the initiative and the strength comes from the Lord.
+God does not support the doctrine of predestination.
+He doesn’t arbitrarily make men His sons.
+He enables them to become such only if they so choose.
+For this reason, the apostle John does not exclude the free choice of man with respect to conversion (John 1:12), nor does he deny the need for human cooperation with divine agencies.
+He simply confirms that God gives the initiative and the strength.

-And in the book of Revelation, the apostle John says, “And the Spirit and the bride say, “Come!”
+Further, the apostle John says in Revelation, “And the Spirit and the bride say, “Come!”
 And let him who hears say, “Come!”
 And let him who thirsts come.
-Whoever desires, let him take the water of life freely” (Rev. 22:17).
-Here, he states that the offer of salvation is universal.
-And no one is left out from the promises of salvation.
-Christ is a propitiation for the sins of the entire world (1 John 2:2).
+Whoever desires, let him take the water of life freely” (Revelation 22:17).
+Here, John confirms that the offer of salvation is universal.
+Thus, Christ is the propitiation for the sins of the entire world (1 John 2:2).

-He again emphasizes that whosoever wishes to inherit immortality is invited to take of it.
-The living water is offered to all: “And He said to me, “It is done!
+Again, John emphasizes that whosoever wishes to inherit immortality is invited to take of it.
+For the living water is offered to all: “And He said to me, “It is done!
 I am the Alpha and the Omega, the Beginning and the End.
 I will give of the fountain of the water of life freely to him who thirsts” (Revelation 21:6).
-And any person can purchase the gift of immortality “without money and without price” (Isa.
-55:1).

 In His service,